longdivision/hex/README.md

 # Hex

-A Hacker News client for Android.
+A snappy and fun Hacker News client for Android.